Asthalin Inhaler 100mcg (Salbutamol/Albuterol)

 Treating asthma with Asthalin Inhaler

-Asthalin inhaler 100mcg contains salbutamol, a beta agonsist and bronchodilator that is used to treat bronchospasm, which is contraction of the muscle surrounding the small airways of the lungs or bronchioles.
+Asthalin inhaler 100mcg contains salbutamol, a beta agonist and bronchodilator that is used to treat bronchospasm, which is contraction of the muscle surrounding the small airways of the lungs or bronchioles.
 Salbutamol in Asthalin Inhaler binds to beta 2 receptors on the smooth muscle of the bronchioles causing the muscle to relax and the airways to widen (bronchodilation) making it easier to breathe and relieving symptoms of asthma like wheezing, shortness of breath, tightness of the chest and cough.
 Asthalin inhaler 100mcg can be used to relieve symptoms of asthma attack caused by exposure to an allergen like cats or pollen or any other trigger like cold air or cigarette smoke.
-Asthalin inhaler 100mcg is a “reliever” inhaler because it is has a rapid onset (within 5 minutes) but is short-acting and is a rescue medication that can be used if an asthma attack happens or to avoid an asthma attack.
+Asthalin inhaler 100mcg is a “reliever” inhaler because it has a rapid onset (within 5 minutes) but is short-acting and is a rescue medication that can be used if an asthma attack happens or to avoid an asthma attack.
 Asthalin inhaler 100mcg can also be used to prevent symptoms developing in exercise induced or allergy induced asthma by using before exercise or exposure to the allergen.

 Asthalin Inhaler for exercise induced bronchospasm

-Asthalin inhaler 100mcg contains salbutamol, a beta agonsist and bronchodilator that is used to treat bronchospasm, which is contraction of the muscle surrounding the small airways of the lungs or bronchioles.
+Asthalin inhaler 100mcg contains salbutamol, a beta agonist and bronchodilator that is used to treat bronchospasm, which is contraction of the muscle surrounding the small airways of the lungs or bronchioles.
 There are several types of asthma trigger that can induce asthma symptoms caused by bronchospasm, which is contraction of the muscle surrounding the small airways of the lungs or bronchioles, including exercise.
 Salbutamol in Asthalin Inhaler binds to beta 2 receptors on the smooth muscle of the bronchioles, causing the muscle to relax and the airways to widen (bronchodilation) making it easier to breathe and relieving symptoms of asthma like wheezing, shortness of breath and tightness of the chest.
 Asthalin inhaler 100mcg can be used to prevent symptoms developing in exercise induced asthma.

 What are the side effects of Asthalin Inhaler?

-The most commonly reported side effects when taking Asthalin Inhaler include: headache, tremor, tachycardia (rapid heart beat); less common side effects include, palpitations mouth and throat irritation, muscle cramp.
+The most commonly reported side effects when taking Asthalin Inhaler include headache, tremor, tachycardia (rapid heart beat); less common side effects include, palpitations mouth and throat irritation, muscle cramp.

 When should Asthalin Inhaler not be used?